Updated: Aug 3

 Welcome to another episode of the EduMagic podcast.
-Today I have Simone Buckley on the show, and during this episode, she shares her tips for teaching and supporting students with special needs in the online, in-person, and hybrid learning spaces.
+Today I have Simone Buckley on the show, and during this episode, she shares her tips for teaching and supporting students with special needs in online, in-person, and hybrid learning spaces.
 Simone created these resources to help support teachers and students in these different learning spaces.
 Simone is a certified special education teacher, Google educator level 2, Google Innovator, and RESNA ATP.
 She is all about promoting accessibility for all!
 During this episode, Simone shares two strategies for each classroom environment space.

 Emphasize physical distancing, not social distancing - work on how you phrase this act of physically distancing your bodies.

 Create break bins for your students.
 Include items that your students enjoy and want to engage with.
 For example, add legos, coloring books, squishy balls, playdough, headphones, small building blocks, small figurines, textured books, etc. Personalize each break box for your students.